– 2025 YEAR-END INFORMATION REPORTING MEMO –

 OTHER REMINDERS

-• Vermont landlords who rent one or more residential units must submit a Form LRC-140 to Vermont for each property by January 31, 2024.
+- Vermont landlords who rent one or more residential units must submit a Form LRC-140 to Vermont for each property by January 31, 2026.
+If you have five or more tenants, you must file electronically.
+Please note that the 2025 form has been updated and requires new information.
 Copies of the Landlord Certificates are no longer provided to the tenants.
 Find more information and file online at the Vermont Department of Taxes.

-• All VT employees must complete a Form HC-2, Declaration of Health Care Coverage every year.
+- All Vermont employees must complete a Form HC-2, Declaration of Health Care Coverage every year.
 This form is not submitted to the VT Dept. of Taxes but must be retained in your business records for three years.
+Find more information here.